Kanchana-Bandara/PASCAL-v4.0/readme.md

 __WARNING:__ When you store input and output data in your local repository, do not stage, commit and push those files to the GitHub repository!
 Use the __.gitignore__ file and add these folders to exceptions list (e.g., _/inputdata_ and _/outputdata_).

 The input data files are not included in this repository due to the large file size (ca. 14.4 GB).
-The input data files can be downloaded via Sharepoint here.
+The input data files can be downloaded via OneDrive [here](https://akvaplan-my.sharepoint.com/:f:/g/personal/kba_akvaplan_niva_no/EltjxosCYRlEuXPIbQnjG24BN1tCNPm2ndPLFWZb1AAprQ?e=GVtY0I).
 Make sure that you unzip the files first before copying/moving them to the __inputdata__ folder of the working directory.
 Eventually, make sure that the __inputdata__ folder looks something like the following:

 ![the structure of the inputdata folder](img/inputdata_view.png)